 Servings: 4 Total time: 50 mins Difficulty: beginner

-Scarpaccia is a Tuscan specialty, once prepared by peasant families with vegetables from the garden.
-It's halfway between a tart and a pancake, and it's a great way to hide the zucchini from the kids!
-In this gluten-free version, I replace the wheat flour with a mixture of rice flour and chickpea flour, which adds both sweetness and character.
-Easy to make, it can be served hot or cold, as a starter, a side dish, or as a main course with a salad.
-Scarpaccia is ideal for summer meals or for a quick family meal.
-Its texture is thin, almost like a pancake, and its aroma of herbs and Parmesan allows the zucchini to go unnoticed (I know, many people love zucchini, but my son hates it, so I often try to hide it, like in my zucchini roll with salmon).
-Well, he thinks it's delicious!
+Scarpaccia is a Tuscan specialty, traditionally prepared by farming families using garden vegetables.
+It's somewhere between a tart and a galette, and it's a great way to sneak zucchini into the kids' minds!
+In this gluten-free version, I replace wheat flour with a blend of rice and chickpea flour, which adds both sweetness and character.
+Easy to make, it can be served hot or cold, as a starter, a side dish, or a main course with a salad.
+Scarpaccia is ideal for summer meals or a quick family dinner.
+Its texture is thin, almost like a galette, and its aroma of herbs and Parmesan cheese allows the zucchini to go unnoticed (I know, many people love zucchini, but my son hates it, so I often try to hide it, like in my zucchini and salmon roulade).
+And he thinks it's delicious!
 This gluten-free adaptation is just as good as the traditional recipe.
-Try it as soon as possible!
+Try it soon!

 Italian gluten-free scarpaccia